Green-Software-Foundation/carbon-ci/README.md

+### _[!important] Incubation Project : This project is an incubation project being run inside the Green Software Foundation; as such, we DON’T recommend using it in any critical use case.
+Incubation projects are experimental, offer no support guarantee, have minimal governance and process, and may be retired at any moment.
+This project may one day Graduate, in which case this disclaimer will be removed._

 # carbon_ci_pipeline_tooling

 > Calculate the carbon emissions of an application via static analysis of the code and any infrastructure as code files in a repository.